whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-06-Ipsy-Subscription-Box-February-2016-Reveals-News.md

 <br>

-<p>I can't say that I'm too excited about this month's items, I was really hoping for a Trust Fund Beauty nail polish, but Ciate is good too so I'll reserve my complete judgement until I have all the items on hand and test them out.
+<p>I can't say that I'm too excited about my items, I was really hoping for a Trust Fund Beauty nail polish, but Ciaté is good too so I'll reserve my complete judgement until I have all the items on hand and test them out.
 What are you getting in your <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy Glam Bag</a> this month?</p>

 <br>